 - Occasional butter replacement (for cooking)

 I love to travel with coconut oil, especially in cold or dry environments.
 It’s a thick, nutrient-rich cream you can use in so many ways.

 The best use is as an all-over lotion that’s more hydrating than ordinary body lotion.
 It’s gentle enough to use on your lips and sensitive areas like around your eyes.
 Plus, it’s all natural, so you can even cook with it (scrambled eggs in coconut oil are amazing).

-You want to make sure you get organic, raw, cold-pressed coconut oil for maximum potency – here’s a brand I like that’s under $10 for a big container.
+You want to make sure you get organic, raw, cold-pressed coconut oil for maximum potency – here’s a brand I like that’s cheap for a big container.